 Following are the pickup/delivery details for the Hong Kong and Macau Sim Cards.

-Multi-Country Sim2Fly Sim Card, UK Three Sim Card or Hong Kong and China 4G Sim Card through Amazon
+Multi-Country Sim2Fly Sim Card through Amazon

 These sim cards can be delivered internationally through Amazon.
 Check first if Amazon delivers to your country.